iLib-js/flutter_ilib/README.md

 # flutter_ilib

-A new Flutter plugin project.
+A wrapper plugin to use iLib conveniently in Flutter apps

 ## Getting Started